camilobarros-mfs/dio_poc/README.md

     _$S[ClassName]FromJson(json);
     Map<String, dynamic> toJson() => _$[ClassName]ToJson(this);
-- After that run this command in a terminal: flutter pub run build_runner build
+- After that run this command in a terminal: flutter pub run "build_runner build"
   This will auto generate your json parsing code